benknoble/benknoble.github.io/_writings/pcm_sunday.md

 is calling us to.
 David's self-image is so worn down that he struggles to recognized God's pure, perfect love.
 This is not new to me: friends, this is the image of my biblical Doppelgänger.
-Covered in shame, hiding from my own self and from vulnerability with others, I know what is to be the deeply sinful David.
-I would like to share with you my response to Psalm 139, written at Fall Retreat;
+Covered in shame, hiding from my own self and from vulnerability with others, I know what is to be like the deeply sinful David.
+Just as David had "stuff" that he wrestled with, so do I. So do each of us.

-you will find it in your bulletin if you would like to follow along.
+I would like to share with you my response to Psalm 139, written at Fall Retreat; you will find it in your bulletin if you would like to follow along.

 ```
 Shattered,